[Updated July 2024]

 Again, there have been several stories on social media regarding cooling dogs with heatstroke, very few backed by up solid science.

-A conscious dog with heatstroke was found to cool quickest when immersed in water at 15-16oC.
+A conscious dog with heatstroke was found to cool quickest when immersed in water at 15-16oC (tap water temperature!).
 These dogs climbed out of the water baths themselves once they had recovered.

 The comatose dogs cooled much slower than the conscious dogs, largely because they stopped panting.
-Their rate of cooling was similar in water temperatures ranging from 1 to 16oC, however, two of the dogs cooled with ice water died immediately following immersion in the water.
-These dogs started shivering once they were place in the ice water bath, which could have caused further elevation in body temperature contributing to their deaths.
-When placed in water above 18 degrees, the dogs cooled more slowly.
+Their rate of cooling was similar in water temperatures ranging from 1 to 16oC.

-In an emergency situation, the current best available advice for treating heatstroke is to continuously pour tap water over the dog, with as much air movement as possible, a fan or air conditioning is ideal.
-Do not delay getting the dog to a vet, especially if they are already comatose.
+In an emergency situation, the current best available advice for treating heatstroke is WET THEN VET!
+Continuously pour water (any water cooler than the dog) over the dog, with as much air movement as possible, a fan or air conditioning is ideal.
+Then transport the dog to a vet ASAP (maintaining air flow over the dog), especially if they are already comatose.
 These dogs need emergency care to maintain their blood pressure and try to save their brain, kidney and liver function.
-Cool the dog quickly, then transport them whilst maintaining air flow (windows down or air con on in the car) to the nearest available vet.
-Try not to lay things over the dog, like wet towels, as this could restrict air flow to the skin and could reduce heat loss.
+Ideally cool the car down before the dog enters, and try not to lay things over the dog, like wet towels, as this could restrict air flow to the skin and could reduce heat loss.

 The single most effective way to ensure a dog’s survival, is to prevent heatstroke from happening.